FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/kunpeng_platform_compiles_and_runs_fisco-bcos-2.6.0.md

      dst='/root/FISCO-BCOS/deps/src/jsoncpp'
 ```

-### 5. Copy the dependency package to the appropriate directory.
+### 5. Copy the dependency package to the appropriate directory

 ```
 / / If prompted whether to override, enter y